Major League Baseball blackout policy: United States

 Almost every part of the contiguous United States has at least one team blackout in place, with some having more.
-Every team has a home market blackout, while some teams have blackout areas that extent into several surrounding states.
+Every team has a home market blackout, while some teams have blackout areas that extend into several surrounding states.
 For example, the Kansas City Royals are blacked out in the states of Missouri (except in the St. Louis metro area), Kansas, Nebraska, Oklahoma, Arkansas, and Iowa.

-The state with the most regional blackouts is Iowa, which is blacked out by six teams the Brewers, the Cardinals, the Cubs, the Royals, the Twins, and the White Sox even though all are a multi-hour drive away.
+The state with the most regional blackouts is Iowa, which is blacked out by six teams the Brewers, Cardinals, Cubs, Royals, Twins, and White Sox even though Milwaukee, St. Louis, Chicago, Kansas City, and Minneapolis all are a multi-hour drive away.

 Local broadcasts are not necessarily available in the whole blackout territory.
 For example, Bally Sports Wisconsin is unavailable in Iowa, so Brewers games are not broadcast anywhere in the state, neither on local channels nor on streaming.
 Las Vegas is another example of fans having restricted viewership, as the Arizona Diamondbacks, Athletics, Los Angeles Angels, Los Angeles Dodgers, San Diego Padres, and San Francisco Giants are all blacked out.

+Hawaii, despite being approximately 2,500 miles from the mainland United States, is blacked out for all five teams in California, and will remain blacked out for the four remaining once the Athletics move to Las Vegas.
+Alaska is blacked out from Seattle Mariners games.

-Due to the fact that they play in Canada, the Toronto Blue Jays do not have any blackout territory in the United States.
+Because they play in Canada, the Toronto Blue Jays do not have any blackout territory in the United States.
 However, some MLB teams have blackouts that extend into Canada.